-Tryg's intention is that, in so far as possible, remuneration must be simple and transparent in its structure and must not result in inappropriate acceptance of risk.
-The total remuneration must be competitive and market consistent and thus sufficiently attractive to attract and retain the right employees at all levels.
-Remuneration is based on an individual agreement, a collective agreement or established practice in Tryg in general.
+Tryg's intention is that, in so far as is possible, remuneration must be simple and transparent in its structure and must not result in inappropriate acceptance of risk.
+The total remuneration must be competitive and market-consistent and thus sufficiently attractive to attract and retain the right employees at all levels.
+Remuneration and conditions are determined on the basis of the framework laid down by either collective agreements, local agreements or concrete payroll margins.
+The individual conditions are laid down within this framework in consideration of the position and the employee's qualifications.

-The Supervisory Board assesses that, based on the remuneration policy framework, the remuneration in Tryg ensures a suitable and well-balanced composition between fixed and variable salaries, ensures a flexible bonus policy, ensures foreseeable risks and value creation for the shareholders in both the short term and the long term, and - due to the set targets - contributes to the implementation of Tryg's strategy.
+The Supervisory Board is of the opinion that, based on the remuneration policy framework, the remuneration paid by Tryg ensures a suitable and balanced mix of fixed and variable salary components, ensures a flexible bonus policy, takes account of foreseeable risks and value creation for the shareholders in both the short term and the long term, and - due to the set targets - contributes to the implementation of Tryg's strategy.